Frequently Asked Questions

 If you’re paying via check/ACH, that’s revenue lost for your organization every month.

-Every $10 million converted to Virtual Card Payments allows an organization to capture
+Every supplier/vendor payments converted to Virtual Card Payments allows an organization to capture

 DOESN'T MY BANK OFFER VIRTUAL CARDS?